-If you are facing drug charges, hiring an experienced criminal defense lawyer is the best way to insure a positive outcome and avoid harsh penalties.
-The State of Illinois and the Federal Government seek severe penalties in prosecution of the war on drugs.
+If you are facing drug charges, hiring an experienced criminal defense lawyer is the best way to ensure a positive outcome and avoid harsh penalties.
+The State of Illinois and the Federal Government seek severe penalties in the prosecution of the war on drugs.
 It takes aggressive defense strategies and effective advocacy to properly represent you in court.

 Our lawyers have successfully defended simple possession cases up to complex state and federal drug conspiracy cases.
-No matter what drug crime you are facing, rest assured that the attorneys at the Noll Law Office have the experience and skills required to handle your cannabis, cocaine, crack, heroin,marijuana, or methamphetamine case.
+No matter what drug crime you are facing, rest assured that the attorneys at the Noll Law Office have the experience and skills required to handle your cannabis, cocaine, crack, heroin, marijuana, or methamphetamine case.

 Search and Seizure: Did the police illegally search you, illegally search your vehicle, or illegally search your home?

 Our criminal defense attorneys investigate all of the facts and law regarding your case.
 Our lawyers review all drug cases to determine whether the police searched you, searched your home or searched your vehicle in accordance with the law.
 In some cases, if the authorities did not follow the proper procedures, the court is required to dismiss the case.
 Do you believe that the authorities improperly searched your home, your vehicle, or your person?
 Contact one of our criminal defense attorneys today at (217) 414-8889 for a free initial consultation to discuss the facts of your case.